Yass32/Quizzie/README.md

 - After completing a quiz, your score will be recorded and displayed on the scores page.
 - You can reset your scores on the scores page if needed.
 - To log out, click on the "Logout" link.

-## Contributing

-Contributions to Quizzie are welcome!
-If you find any issues or want to add new features, feel free to open an issue or submit a pull request.
-Please follow the existing code style and guidelines.

-## License

-This project is licensed under the [MIT License](LICENSE).